Configuring Qt Creator

 The following sections summarize the options that you have and point you to detailed information to help you specify any required settings and to make using Qt Creator a better experience for you.

-The Qt Installer attempts to auto-detect the installed compilers and Qt versions.
+The Qt Installer attempts to auto-detect compilers and Qt versions.
 If it succeeds, the relevant kits will automatically become available in Qt Creator.
 If it does not, you must add the kits yourself to tell Qt Creator where everything is.

 To add kits, select Edit > Preferences > Kits > Add.